Pistons. Swapping heads. Cylinders.

 09/05/2012: Add QR code; add language button; change Google ad code, minor other.

-06/13/2013: Clarify some details on mixing up pistons and cylinders and heads.
-Go through whole article with minor clarifications and
+06/13/2013: Clarify details on mixing up pistons, cylinders & heads.
+Go through whole article with minor clarifications, clean up sections.